Absence Seizure -

 A classification of seizures that cannot be diagnosed as either a focal or generalised and are thus grouped as unknown.

-Vagal Nerve Stimulation -
+Vagus Nerve Stimulation (VNS) -

 Video EEG telemetry -